bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

       Click on *kinetic analysis* under 'Screening'.
         - Right click on the sensorgram thumbnails and select 'Export All Graphs and Table'
             - Save on Biacore hard drive.
-3. Transfer both folders from 2. above to SPR image export folder on flynn.
+3. Transfer both folders from 2. above to SPR image export folder on iron.
     - tdts_users/Informatics and computational research/SPR_Image_import/year_month
 4. Navigate back to the Biacore evaluation software.
 5. Export the 'Report Point Table'
     - Click on 'Report Point Table' under the Report Point Section.
     - Click File --> Export --> Results To Excel
-    - Save this file either on flynn or on your hard drive.
+    - Save this file either on iron or on your hard drive.
 The name does not matter as long as it's an .xlsx file.
 6. Navigate to the following folder using *Finder*:
     - /Users/your_user_name/PythonProjects/SPR_Create_Dotmatics_ADLP_File/Example Files
     - Copy the Config.txt file to *__another location__* on your hard drive.